Ritikm3011/CapitalFinanceATM/README.md

 To use the ATM project, follow these steps:

-1. Launch the project from NetBeans IDE.
+1. Launch the project from Account.java class.
 2. The application will start, and you will see the ATM login screen.
+3. Enter your Card No. and 4 digit Pin for Login
+4. After a successful Login user can see ATM interface.

 ## 6. Interacting with the Interface